Knowing which diarrhea signs and symptoms are routine and which are serious can help you understand when to call your doctor.By Mayo Clinic Staff

 - Eat foods that are high in potassium.
 Potassium is an important mineral that you can lose through diarrhea.
 Try eating bananas, potatoes and apricots to boost your potassium levels.
 If you have kidney problems, consult with your doctor before eating foods that are high in potassium.

 - Avoid foods that can irritate your digestive tract.
-These include dairy products, spicy foods, alcohol, foods and beverages that contain caffeine, and foods high in fiber and fat.
+These include dairy products, spicy foods, alcohol, foods and beverages that contain caffeine, orange or prune juice, and foods high in fiber and fat.

 As you start to feel better, you can slowly adjust your diet back to your normal fare.

 If changes to your diet aren't reducing your discomfort from diarrhea, your doctor might prescribe medications to offer you relief.
-Common medications for cancer-related diarrhea include:
+Don't take any over-the-counter medications without checking with your doctor first, because some can cause dangerous side effects in people getting treatment for cancer.

 - Opioids.
 You might be familiar with opioids for pain treatment, but these drugs can also reduce your diarrhea by slowing movement through your intestines.
 Loperamide (Imodium A-D) causes fewer side effects than other opioids do, making it a common treatment choice.